ONSdigital/sml-user-docs/UserGuides/CellKeyPerturbation/CellKeyPerturbation_Py.md

 categorical (they can be numeric but categorical is more suitable for frequency tables).

+Record keys should already be attached to the data.
 The 'record key' column in the microdata will be an interger, randomly uniformly distributed either in the range 0-255 or 0-4095.

 A ptable file needs to be supplied which determines which cells are perturbed